 The Keyboard Builders' Digest is a weekly selection of the best keyboard related posts, mostly from related subs of Reddit.
 R/mk minus memes, cats, consumerism and ignorant questions.

-It all started as a covid lockdown project to neatly arrange my bookmarks and went somehow out of hand with hundreds of subscribers from all over the world.
+It all started as a Covid lockdown project to neatly arrange my bookmarks and went somehow out of hand with 1000+ subscribers from all over the world.

-Well, a few years ago, r/mk (and of course GH, deskthority and various online resources) made it possible to build by custom keyboard without any background in electronics or firmware programming.
+Well, a few years ago, r/mk (and of course GH, deskthority and various online resources) made it possible to build my custom keyboard from scratch, without any background in electronics or firmware programming.
 I will be always grateful for that.

-However, when I was finally content with my build, I stopped visiting r/mk for months.
+However, when I was finally content with my build, I stopped visiting r/mk for months (summer of 2020).

 Due to the influx of mostly young kids, gamers and in general consumers rather than builders, the sub is now flooded by low effort posts, cheap memes and general showing off.
 The DIY aspect of the hobby is way underrepresented.